-The neurons in mammalian cortex are highly specialized for the analysis of sensory inputs and performance of motor outputs, and underlay the perceptual and cognitive abilities.
-Composed of six cellular layers, the neocortex is a modular structure with numerous functional areas in which the neurons have specific number, morphology, connections and functions.
-Our group is interested in understanding the molecular and cellular mechanisms involved in generation of the immense diversity of the cortical neurons during development.
-Through a microarray screen, we have identified sets of genes with a differential expression between distinct domains and layers of the embryonic mouse cortex.
-To study the function of selected candidates, we combine approaches for targeted gene inactivation or activation in transgenic mice using the conventional and conditional knock-out strategies with biochemical, morphological, gene expression, tissue culture methods and techniques for gene transfer in isolated brain or living mouse embryos.
+Composed of six cellular layers, the mammalian neocortex is a modular structure with many functional areas in which the neurons have specific morphology, number, connections and unique physiological properties.
+Our group is interested in understanding the molecular and cellular mechanisms involved in specification of the immense diversity of the cortical neurons in order to be generated in a correct time, number and place during development.
+We have recently identified sets of genes with a differential expression between distinct domains and layers of the embryonic mouse cortex.
+To study the function of selected candidates in the transcriptional control of neurogenesis, we combine approaches for targeted gene inactivation or gene activation in transgenic mice using the conventional and conditional knock-out strategies with biochemical, morphological, gene expression, tissue culture methods and techniques for gene transfer in isolated brain or living mouse embryos.